primus-labs/zkFHE-Network-Docs/zkFHE-Network.md

 ### Core Workflow

-According to the classification of data encryption keys, it can be divided into the following three categories:
+According to the FHE classification of data encryption keys, FHE can be divided into the following three categories:

-* Threshold Public Key: Use the shared public generated by multiple Workers to encrypt data.
+* Threshold FHE: Use the shared public generated by multiple Workers to encrypt data.
-* User Secret Key: Use the user's own key to encrypt data.
+* Single-Key FHE: Use the user's own key to encrypt data.
-* Multiple Public Key: Use the public keys of multiple Workers to encrypt data.
+* Multi-Key FHE: Use the public keys of multiple Workers to encrypt data.

 Core workflow can be divided into three categories accordingly.

-#### Threshold Public Key Core Workflow
+#### Threshold FHE Core Workflow

-Threshold Public Key use the shared public generated by multiple Workers to encrypt data.
+Threshold FHE use the shared public generated by multiple Workers to encrypt data.

-The threshold public key core workflow is shown in the figure below:
+The threshold FHE core workflow is shown in the figure below:

 ![zkFHE-architecture-process](./images/zkFHE-architecture-process2.png)